Coveo for Salesforce Free Edition General Troubleshooting Steps

 When you get this error with an administrator account, there are two main causes:

-The user that linked Coveo for Salesforce to your Coveo Cloud organization was deleted, leading Coveo for Salesforce to be unable to query your Salesforce index.
+The user that linked Coveo for Salesforce to your Coveo organization was deleted, leading Coveo for Salesforce to be unable to query your Salesforce index.

 You have entered an invalid query in your component.

 When you get this error with a user or guest account, but not with an administrator account, there are a few possible causes:

 Your user profile isn’t allowed in the Coveo for Salesforce Connected App.

 You have not pre-authorized all admin approved users.

 Your user profile doesn’t have API Enabled.
 Since the Coveo for Salesforce Free edition queries the Salesforce index by using the Salesforce API, if a profile doesn’t have API Enabled, Coveo for Salesforce can’t impersonate that user.

 Your user has the same username as another user in any Salesforce organization.
 Due a bug in Salesforce, if a user has the same username as another user, even if they’re from different communities, the JWT flow will fail and no result will be able to be returned in your Coveo components (see Error While Performing JWT Flow for the Requested User When Using Customer Community or Portal User With the Coveo for Salesforce Free Edition).

 Depending on your cause, you need to follow these points:

 When the issue is for the administrator account:

-Relink Coveo for Salesforce to your Coveo Cloud organization.
-Ensure this user has access to all the objects and fields you want to return as results, is a member of your Coveo Cloud organization (see Adding and Managing Members), and is never going to be deleted from your Salesforce organization.
+Relink Coveo for Salesforce to your Coveo organization.
+Ensure this user has access to all the objects and fields you want to return as results, is a member of your Coveo organization (see Manage Members), and is never going to be deleted from your Salesforce organization.

 We recommend that you create a dedicated Salesforce user that answers to those requirements (see Going to Production with Coveo for Salesforce).